Youth Programs | CLICK HERE TO REGISTER

 WAIVER LINK -> waiver for web – 2019.

 If your child needs an EpiPen® (or equivalent), for example, there is a space on the form to indicate that — as well as any other ongoing health issues so we can best attempt to serve your child’s needs.
 If someone other than a legal guardian will be dropping your child off, we will ask that you let us know.

 Also, parents/guardians should indicate (preferably on the online registration form) or when they drop children off whether someone else will be picking them up — if they don’t, and someone other than person who dropped them off comes to collect them, leaders will have to call the parent or guardian to confirm.
 When in doubt, we always check IDs.

 Finally, we would love to include your child or children’s images in support of our educational and charitable mission.
 We do have a media release form that is included in our waiver.
 Thank you!

-- Snack (no peanuts and no snack-sharing – for allergy reasons)
+- Snack (no peanuts or nut-based foods and no snack-sharing – for allergy reasons)

 - Water bottle with child’s name on it

 - Rain pants (recommended, as we will remain outdoors in light rain)

 - Change of clothes (or quick-dry outfits) – please note weather conditions and dress accordingly

 - If it is cold, put an extra pair of gloves or mittens in their backpack (or their jacket pockets)